Toyota Aqua

 The Toyota Aqua (トヨタ・アクア, Toyota Akua) is a full hybrid electric subcompact/supermini hatchback (B-segment) manufactured and marketed by Toyota since 2011.
 The nameplate is exclusive to the Japanese domestic market, as the vehicle was exported to overseas markets as the Prius c, leveraging the popularity of the Prius hybrid car nameplate and marketed as the smaller alternative to the Prius liftback.

-The Aqua is considered the most successful nameplate launch in Japan in the last 20 years.
 As of January 2017, the Aqua/Prius c is the second highest-selling Toyota hybrid model after the regular Prius, with 1,380,100 units sold worldwide.
 Japan as Aqua's market leader has sold 1,154,500 units of the model through January 2017.
 The Aqua was the best-selling (non-kei) car in Japan for three years in a row, from 2013 to 2015.

 The name Aqua means 'water' in Latin.
 The name was meant to associate the car with an "image of clean transparency" and "something that is universally cherished".

 First generation (NHP10; 2011)

 The production version of the first-generation Aqua was unveiled at the 2011 Tokyo Motor Show.
 Its design was previously previewed by the Prius c concept car which was unveiled at the January 2011 North American International Auto Show.
+The Aqua was released on 26 December of the same year.

+In 2013, the Aqua was argued by some to be the most successful nameplate launch in Japan in the last 20 years.

-The first facelift was announced in December 2014, along with a crossover-inspired variant called the X-URBAN.
-A second facelift was introduced in June 2017, with the crossover-inspired variant redesigned and renamed as the Aqua Crossover.
+The first facelift was announced in 8 December 2014, along with a crossover-inspired variant called the X-URBAN.
+The second facelift Aqua was announced on 19 June 2017, with the crossover-inspired variant redesigned and renamed as the Aqua Crossover.